llsteigner/llsteigner/README.md

 ### Hi there 👋

-Student at Tulane University majoring in Computer Science and Philosophy.
+Student at Tulane University studying Computer Science and Philosophy.
 Roll Wave!

 <!--
 **llsteigner/llsteigner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.